legoandmars/BeatSaberCustomNotes/README.md

 </Project>
 ```

-If you plan on adding any new dependencies which are located in the Beat Saber directory, it would be nice if you edited the paths to use `$(BeatSaberDir)` in `CustomNotes.csproj` like so to keep some consistency
+If you plan on adding any new dependencies which are located in the Beat Saber directory, it would be nice if you edited the paths to use `$(BeatSaberDir)` in `CustomNotes.csproj`

 ```xml
 ...